Young Funeral Directors

 *If nominated, members of the YFD Committee and OFDA Board of Directors must recuse themselves from group that selects award winner.

-- The top three (3) scored candidates will receive a complimentary OFDA convention registration for the year selected and will be recognized during the Awards Ceremony.
+- The top three (3) scored candidates will receive a complimentary OFDA convention single-day registration in the year selected and will be recognized during the Awards Ceremony.

 - The selected recipient will receive $500 towards an OFDA continuing education course or funeral industry convention in hopes of encouraging their continued growth as a funeral professional.